-The LM34925 device integrates an N-Channel Buck switch and associated floating high voltage gate driver.
-The gate driver circuit works in conjunction with an external bootstrap capacitor and an internal high voltage diode.
-A 0.01-uF ceramic capacitor connected between the BST pin and SW pin provides the voltage to the driver during the on-time.
-During each off-time, the SW pin is at approximately 0 V, and the bootstrap capacitor charges from V{CC} through the internal diode.
+The LM34926 device integrates an N-channel buck switch and associated floating high voltage gate driver.
+The gate driver circuit works in conjunction with an external bootstrap capacitor and an internal high-voltage diode.
+A 0.01-uF ceramic capacitor connected between the BST and SW pins provides the voltage to the driver during the on-time.
+During each off-time, the SW pin is at approximately 0 V, and the bootstrap capacitor charges from $V{CC}$ through the internal diode.
 The minimum off-timer, set to 144 ns, ensures a minimum time each cycle to recharge the bootstrap capacitor.